"Maria Cebotari" Music School

 Short description

-At the Music School, 186 students are currently studying, in the specialties of Instrumental Interpretation, Dramatic Art, Fine Arts.
-Among the recognized collectives are the children's choir "CAPRICCIO" conducted by Mihnea Svetlana, the ensemble of violinists "ALLEGRETTO" conducted by Stepanov Stela, the folk ensemble conducted by Nicolae Ciobănică, the ensemble of violinists conducted by Ludmila Bejan.
-The institution is recognized locally, regionally and nationally, including internationally, adding to its track record a string of great results in a multitude of competitions in Bulgaria, Russia, Turkey, Ukraine, the Czech Republic, Prague, Kyrgyzstan, Italy, Spain, Moldova , Turkey, Romania, occupying only the top prizes.
+At the School of Music, 186 students are currently studying, in the specialties of Instrumental Performance, Dramatic Art, Fine Arts.
+Among the recognized collectives are the Children's Choir "CAPRICCIO" conducted by Mihnea Svetlana, the Violin Ensemble "ALLEGRETTO" conducted by Stepanov Stela, the Folklore Ensemble conducted by Nicolae Ciobănică, the Violin Ensemble conducted by Ludmila Bejan.
+The institution is recognized at the local, regional and National levels, including International, adding to its track record a series of great results at a multitude of competitions in Bulgaria, Russia, Turkey, Ukraine, the Czech Republic, Prague, Kyrgyzstan, Italy, Spain, Moldova, Turkey, Romania, occupying only the top prizes.

-The institution has 28 partially equipped technical offices, a not so spacious festival hall, where we carry out the planned extracurricular activities, a library, storage space, a sanitary block inside the institution, a spacious newly paved courtyard, as well as 4 separate entrances to the blocks.
+The institution has 28 partially technically equipped offices, a not-so-spacious celebration room, where we carry out the planned extracurricular activities, a library, storage space, a bathroom inside the institution, a spacious, freshly paved courtyard, and there are 4 separate entrances to the blocks.

-At the beginning of 2021, the renovation process of the building carried out by the City Hall of Cahul with the support of the Embassy of Japan was completed, through which the roof, thermal and facade insulation, the heating and lighting system were changed, including the interior repair of all spaces.
+At the beginning of 2021, the building renovation process carried out by the Cahul City Hall with the support provided by the Embassy of Japan was completed, which included changing the roof, thermal and facade insulation, heating and lighting system, including the interior repair of all spaces.

 Gallery